Administration Enhancements

 Introducing keyboard shortcuts that reduce clicks and navigation steps, improving efficiency, productivity, accessibility, and overall user satisfaction.
 Users can now perform actions such as saving (for example, using Ctrl + Q instead of scrolling to the Save icon), approving changes, refreshing compliance status, or switching between CI and patch views more quickly using the keyboard, which is especially helpful for power users and those who prefer or require keyboard-driven interaction.

-From the portal, users can view all available shortcuts in the My Profile section, with a clear list of mappings for both platforms: on Windows all shortcuts are correctly prefixed with Ctrl, and on macOS they are correctly prefixed with Control, giving the product a more enterprise-grade and efficient feel.
+From the portal, users can view all available shortcuts in the section, with a clear list of mappings for both platforms: on Windows all shortcuts are correctly prefixed with Ctrl, and on macOS they are correctly prefixed with Control, giving the product a more enterprise-grade and efficient feel.

 Set Default Notification Time Zone at Company or Instance Level